cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 by different constructors so it's no wonder that they don't share the same methods.

+Note that my examples here are contrived examples and using the `toString()` method on the constructor property of an Array is not ideal way, as pointed out in the comments by Mozilla engineer [Frank Yan](http://twitter.com/frankyan/).
+In your own code, you might want to use `instanceof` or some other more robust method to see if something is an array.

 In fact, it turns out that NodeLists support accessing elements by their index and they do have `length` property but that's essentially where the similarities end.
 If you want to call any of the array methods on a NodeList,